Bark Review: Quick Expert Summary

 Unfortunately, Bark doesn’t have a geo-fencing feature that allows you to mark certain boundaries on a map, but it does allow you to create a list of addresses and get an alert when your child leaves or arrives at any of them.
 I listed my house to test this feature and Bark always sent me an alert within 5–10 minutes any time I left or got back home.

 Overall, Bark’s location tracking isn’t very good.
-It doesn’t allow you to see a live location of your child’s device without requesting a check-in from your child.
+It doesn’t allow you to see the live location of your child’s device without requesting a check-in from your child.
 It allows you to get alerted when your child arrives at or leaves a given address, but its geofencing and location tracking just doesn’t stand up to competitors like Qustodio and Net Nanny.

 Bark sends weekly activity reports to your email, but they’re incredibly vague.
 It gives general information about what apps your child is using most and the types of activities that were blocked or allowed.